-In his/her discretion, the proxy is authorised to vote upon such other business as may properly come before the meeting, and any adjournment or postponement thereof.
+In his/her discretion, the proxies are authorised to vote upon such other business as may properly come before the meeting, and any adjournment or postponement thereof.

-C Non-Voting Items Change of Address - Please print new address below Comments - Please print your comments below.
+C Non-Voting Items Change of Address - Please print new address below.
+Comments - Please print your comments below.

-Using a black ink pen, mark your votes with an X as show in this example.
+Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.

-2022 GH Research PLC Annual General Meeting Proxy Card

-lacktriangled IF VOTING BY MAIL, SIGN, DETACH and RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. lacktrianglelet

-A Proposals - The Board of Directors recommend a vote FOR all the nominees listed and FOR Proposals 2 - 3.
-1. Election of Directors: For Against Abstain 1 - Florian Schönharting For Against Abstain 1.2 - Michael Forer, LLB 1.3 - Dermot Hanley 1.3 - Dermot Hanley 1.4 - Duncan Moore, PhD 2.
-To review the affairs of the Company and consider the lrish statutory financial statements for the year ended 31 December 2021 and the reports of the directors and auditors thereon.
-For Against Abstain 3.
-To ratify the appointment of PricewaterhouseCoopers Ireland as independent auditors of the Company for the year ending 31 December 2022 and to authorise the Board to fix the remuneration of the auditors.
-Authorized Signatures - This section must be completed for your vote to count.
+2023 GH Research PLC Annual General Meeting Proxy Card ▼ IF VOTING BY MAIL, SIGN, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Directors recommends a vote FOR all the nominees listed and FOR Proposal 2.
+1. Election of Directors: For Against Abstain For Against Abstain For Against Abstain 1.1 - Florian Schönharting 1.4 - Duncan Moore, PhD 2.
+To ratify the appointment of PricewaterhouseCoopers Ireland as independent auditors of the Company for the year ending 31 December 2023 and to authorise the Board to fix the remuneration of the auditors.
+For Against Abstain In their discretion, the proxies are authorized to vote upon any other business that may properly come before the meeting or any adjournment(s) or postponement(s) thereof.
+B Authorized Signatures - This section must be completed for your vote to count.
 Please date and sign below.
 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
+Joint owners should each sign persona All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Date (mm/dd/yyyy) - Please print date below Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.
+Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep signature within the box.
+Signature 2 - Please keep signature within the box. ■ 1 U P X +